404pnf/opencourse/Foshan_China_Workshop/Lecture02CaseStudyUrbanParkSystems_en.md

 - Encourage provision of shade along walkways and roadsides through planting policies, particularly in civic and governmental areas

-- Encourage property owners and residents to focus on the greening of rooftops and sides of high-rise buildings – maximizes land use while improving the environment.
+- Encourage property owners and residents to focus on the greening of rooftops and sides of high-rise buildings – maximizes land use while improving the environment

 - Require developers of residential areas to plant roadside trees and set aside land for open space